MicrosoftTranslator/DocumentTranslation/docs/index.md

 - A Translator resource with a pricing tier of S1 or higher
 - A Blob storage resource in your Azure subscription
 - A Windows 10 or later operating system able to run .Net 5.
-If it fails, install .Net 5 manually from https://dotnet.microsoft.com/download/dotnet/5.0.
+If it fails, install .Net 6 manually from https://dotnet.microsoft.com/download/dotnet/6.0.

 #### How to obtain the service credentials

 If you prefer to not maintain the acess secrets on your computer, or if your organization manages the Azure account for you, you may use Azure Key Vault to manage the credentials.
+Azure key vault not tested on Mac OS X. You can use the direct service credentials on the Mac.

 ##### Azure Key Vault